GreenlakeMedical/fastABF/docs/detailedintro.md

 ```
 ### Convenience functions and interfaces
 As you may observe from the input parameters in the cases above, they use
 specific classes/data types that were created for convenience.
-These convenience functions help reduce the need to remember the METeOR parameter values thereby reducing errors and speeding up code development.
+These convenience interfaces help avoid having to remember the METeOR parameter values thereby reducing errors and speeding up code development.

 These user friendly classes and routines can be found at the following locations in the library.

-#### Structure of the fastABF library
+**Structure of the fastABF library**

 A simplified overview for users of this library is as follows
 ```
 .